 Hooke Bio Research is supported by;

 Prior to 2017, Hooke Bio was funded by two Enterprise Ireland Commercialisation funds.
 Private investment along with support from EI’s High Potential Start-Up fund allowed the company to spin out from the University of Limerick in 2017.
-The company received further support from Angel investors (Boole Investment Syndicate and Irrus Investments) and the Western Development Commission investment fund in 2018 and in conjunction with the DTIF award received in 2019, Hooke Bio set up its premise in Shannon, Co.
+The company received further support from Angel investors (Boole Investment Syndicate and Irrus Investments) and the Western Development Commission investment fund in 2018.
+In conjunction with the DTIF award received in 2019, Hooke Bio set up its premises in Shannon, Co.
 Clare.

-The premise in Shannon consists of engineering and biological laboratories, a fully equipped workshop and office space.
-The Engineering laboratory includes the following: automated acoustofluidic, microfluidic & optical analysis instrumentation, prototyping facilities, including a 3D printer, electronics workstation & machine shop.
-The microfluidic instrumentation includes the Enigma platform, as well as single and multi-line fluidic transportation technologies.
+The premises in Shannon consists of engineering and biological laboratories, a fully equipped workshop and office space.
+The Engineering laboratory includes the following: prototyping facilities, including a 3D printer, electronics workstation & machine shop and optical analysis instrumentation.
 Additionally, the engineering machine shop has a state of the art 5-axis CNC machine, for high precision machining.
-The onsite presence of rapid prototyping and machining equipment enables the custom design of microfluidic platforms and instrumentation.
+The onsite presence of rapid prototyping and machining equipment enables the custom design of parts and instrumentation.
 The biology laboratory facilitates the development and maintenance of 2D and 3D cell culture used to biologically validate the microfluidic technologies.
-The Bio lab also has the facilities to undertake many biological assays and to undertake live cell analysis.
+The Bio lab also has cell culture facilities along with an Olympus IX70 fluorescent microscope and Tecan's Infinite F Nano+ microplate reader for undertaking biological assays and live cell analysis.